-6.6i Our school recognises that it is essential to establish positive and effective working relationships with other agencies who are partners in Lincolnshire Safeguarding Children Partnership.
-There is a joint responsibility on all these agencies to share information to ensure the safeguarding of all children.
+6.6i Our school recognises that it is essential to establish positive and effective working relationships with other agencies who are partners in Lincolnshire Safeguarding Children Partnership (LSCP) in order for us to effectively safeguarding our children.
+We have a joint responsibility to share information when it will help a child/children to stay safe.
+Key partners include Lincolnshire County Council, Police and Health but we also engage with a wide network of local and national organisations in our mission to protect the children in our school.